The Philosophy of Suminagashi for Hailey:

 Embracing Impermanence and the Flow of Life

-Suminagashi (墨流し), translating to 'ink floating' in Japanese, is a traditional art form that originated in the 12th century in Japan, and has roots that trace back to China over 2000 years ago..
-This mesmerizing practice involves floating ink on water to create intricate, swirling designs.
-These unique patterns are then captured on paper or fabric, immortalizing a singular, fleeting moment.
+Suminagashi (墨流し), meaning "ink floating" in Japanese, is a traditional art form that originated in Japan during the 12th century.
+It involves floating ink on water to create beautiful, swirling designs.
+These temporary patterns are then captured on paper or fabric, preserving a unique moment in time.

 As I immersed myself in the world of Suminagashi, it began to serve as a form of meditation, the fluid and unpredictable process of floating ink on water taught me to embrace uncertainty and live in the moment.